What do we know about Sophia?

 She is designed as a friendly and interactive robot promoting public understanding and engagement with AI technology.
 When creating Sophia, Hanson Robotics took various safety measures and restrictions to ensure that she could not cause harm to humans.

 In 2022, AI technology made a giant leap and demonstrated its potential application to even more various industries.
 Everything from natural language processing (NLP) to computer vision and chat systems like ChatGPT showed significant improvements and, without a doubt, will continue to expand in 2023.
+(You can read our article on what ChatGPT is to learn more about the bot and find out why VPN is beneficial when using ChatGPT.)

 AI is likely to get even better at understanding human language more accurately and interpreting visual information.
 Development in machine learning will lead to more accurate predictions and improved decision-making.
 What’s more, AI is expected to be even more widely adopted in the workplace, automating routine tasks and augmenting human productivity.